microsoft/openshift-container-platform/README.md

 This template deploys multiple VMs and requires some pre-work before you can successfully deploy the OpenShift Cluster.
 If you don't get the pre-work done correctly, you will most likely fail to deploy the cluster using this template.
 Please read the instructions completely before you proceed.

-This template allows you to choose between a custom VHD image in an existing Storage Account or the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
+This template uses the On-Demand Red Hat Enterprise Linux image from the Azure Gallery.
 >If you use the On-Demand image, there is an hourly charge for using this image.
 At the same time, the instance will be registered to your Red Hat subscription, so you will also be using one of your entitlements.
 This will lead to "double billing".

 After successful deployment, the Bastion Node is no longer required unless you want to use it to add nodes or run other playbooks in the future.
 You can turn it off and delete it or keep it around for running future playbooks.
 You can also use this as the jump host for managing your OpenShift cluster.